GeorgiiMelnyk/SelfAssessment/Skills/Programming.md

   - serialization 🎓 known
   - string parsing 🖐️ used
 - Process & style
-  - compiler 🖐️ used
+  - compiler 🙋 explained
   - transpiler 🖐️ used
   - linter 🖐️ used
   - polyfill 🖐️ used
   - debugger 🖐️ used
   - garbage collection 🖐️ used
-  - refactoring 🖐️ used
+  - refactoring 🙋 explained
   - code review  🖐️ used
   - antipatterns 🖐️ used
-  - paradigm 🖐️ used
+  - paradigm 🙋 explained
   - algorithm 🖐️ used
-  - magic numbers 🖐️ used
+  - magic numbers 🙋 explained
   - hardcode 🖐️ used
   - complexity 🖐️ used
   - decomposition 🖐️ used
-  - spaghetti 🖐️ used
+  - spaghetti 🙋 explained
   - silver bullet 🖐️ used
   - not invented here 🖐️ used
   - dead code 🎓 known
   - unreachable code 🖐️ used
-  - duplicate code 🖐️ used
+  - duplicate code 🙋 explained
   - exception 🖐️ used
   - return early 🖐️ used
   - unittest 🖐️ used
-  - git 🎓 known
+  - git 🖐️ used
   - github 🖐️ used